 - Purchase a CDA Competency Standards book from the Council: YourCouncil.org.
 Choose the book specific to the setting for which you wish to apply

 (Family Child Care, Infant/Toddler Center-Based, or Preschool Center-Based).
 Read the CDA Competency

 Standards book carefully.
 We recommend that you order this book from the Council as soon as possible.

-- Develop a Professional Portfolio (within 6 months of application) that includes: Family Questionnaires,
+- Develop a Professional Portfolio (within 6 months prior to submitting your CDA application) that includes: Family Questionnaires,

 Resource Collection items, Reflective Statements of Competence, and a Personal Philosophy Statement.
 Watch our How to Create Your Professional Portfolio video to learn more about the professional portfolio.

 2. To apply for your CDA, you must:

 - Find a Professional Development Specialist in your area using the Find a PD Specialist link on the Council’s website, and get his/her ID number.

 - Submit your CDA application online at YourCDA.org ($425) or submit by mail to the Council ($500).